Sliderpro/Space-Haven/README.md

 # Space-Haven
 Hey!
 This is the place to get some mods for Space Haven!.
 Most of the code work is done by piggy riding other people, so I give credit for all those good people who can actually code :P
+Feel free to take the code and do whatever you want with it, just tell me (maybe).

 1 - Less water from ice.